LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.112.TBD
+*Released*: TBD
+* Issue 44568: SampleIds that are integers that match existing rowId defaults to the rowId in lineage updates
+  * Update `getRawData` to use the raw values (rowIds) when gathering data for parent inputs

 ### version 2.112.0
 *Released*: 30 December 2021
 * Item #9782: Text Choice data type support for field editor updates to in-use values